abhisoniks/cs733/README.md

-# Implementation of Distributed File server based on raft consenus protocol
+# Implementation of Distributed File server based on Raft consenus protocol
 ### Aim :- Distributed File Server
 Aim of project is to build a Distributed File Server.
 A File server based on raft consenus protocol.
 This distributed file server is consist of 5 servers.
 Each have there own raft node and state machine.
 Project was accomplished in form of assignment where each assignment